Pmcg1/PandS_Project_2019/README.md

 The histogram displays the frequency of each measured values appearance in the data set.
 These are also overlaid with a line representing a KDE plot.

 This is again implemented as an "axes-level" plot in Seaborn.
 The distplot command provides a flexible approach to generation histograms.
-The "for loop" creates an object "g" and then attahced three distplots (one per species) to it.
+The "for loop" creates an object "g" and then attached three distplots (one per species) to it.
 Each also includes a "rugplot" (a one-dimensional scatterplot) and a the KDE (default behaviour).
 To aid labelling, each distplot is given a label, these are called to the figlegend (figure legend) created using the get_legend_handles_labels command.
 This analyses the distplot generated on the final iteration of the loop and extracts the labels it includes in order to build a legend for the figure as an alternative to individually adding legends to the subplots.

 ``` Python
 fig, axes = plt.subplots(4, 1, sharex=False, sharey=False, figsize=(10, 10))